discordjs/guide/guide/popular-topics/permissions.md

 These objects are ChannelCreationOverwrites and differ from PermissionOverwriteOptions, take care to not mix them up!

-<p class = "tip">On the master branch the functionality of `GuildChannel#overwritePermissions` is changed to replacing all overwrites. `GuildChannel#updateOverwrite` is introduced to take its place in updating a single overwrite while keeping all others intact.</p>
+<tip>On the master branch the functionality of `GuildChannel#overwritePermissions` is changed to replacing all overwrites. `GuildChannel#updateOverwrite` is introduced to take its place in updating a single overwrite while keeping all others intact.</tip>

 ### Replacing overwrites